mungewell/mpd-utils/README.md

                         Interactively configure multiple Pads as a scale
 ```

+## Uploading to the device

 The configuration file is actually a SysEx 'code plug' and can be
 uploaded (on Linux) with the ALSA tools.
 The configuration will
-be loaded into it's specified preset (as configured above)
+be loaded into it's specified preset ('-p PRESET' as configured above).

+If the preset is current one, changes to configurations are imediately
+active on the device.
+A little oddly current dial values persist between
+preset changes (even if they are now being directed somewhere else).
 ```
 $ amidi -l
 Dir Device    Name